tripsolutions/py-liant/README.md

 This is a supporting predicate to be used with [CatchallView](#catchallview).
-It assumes the route contains a fizzle parameter of the form `{catchall:.*}` (NOT `*catchall`}, since the star format creates an array of string values from the match) that is then parsed internally and converted to values better suited for the [CatchallView](#catchallview) class.
+It assumes the route contains a fizzle parameter of the form `{catchall:.*}` (NOT `*catchall`, since the star format creates an array of string values from the match) that is then parsed internally and converted to values better suited for the [CatchallView](#catchallview) class.

 ## CatchallView

 This is an extension of the [CrudView](#crudview) class that adds support for a far richer route format based on internal parsing done by the [CatchallPredicate](#catchallpredicate) and has the ability to:

 - expose multiple entity types in a single place
 - offer arbitrary eager loading depth, as specified in the route's loading hints
 - drill into both dynamic and static relationships